Science & Religion 2018

 Schedule & Stipend

-Through the generosity of the Templeton Foundation, the seminar is free to Catholic high school teachers recommended by their principal.
+Through the generosity of the Templeton Foundation, the Foundations Seminar is free to Catholic high school teachers recommended by their principal.

 Over the course of 8 weeks prior to the event, seminar participants will read key texts in religion, philosophy and science and will share their insights in an online forum.A $750 stipend, lodging and meals will be provided for up to three teachers per school.
 Larger teams are invited to attend at a cost of $500 per each additional teacher.
 Additional participants may also join online via live streaming at no additional cost.Admitted schools are asked for a deposit for materials of $350 per teacher which is fully refundable upon completion of all seminar requirements.Participants will receive a certificate for up to 100 contact hours of professional development from the University of Notre Dame.